 - 'Teilleistung' T-BGU-106597 with examination of other type according to § 4 Par.
-2 No. 3
+2 No. 3 details about the learning control see at the 'Teilleistung'

 Students are able to identify the components of tasks related to Water Management.
 They are able to formulate solutions for these tasks based on the principles of Integrated Water Resources Management (IWRM).
 Students are familiar with the principles, methods and limitations of environmental systems modeling and are able to set up and apply water balance models for given tasks of Water Resources Management.
 They are able to interpret the results and quantify and evaluate the related uncertainties.
 Students are able to solve problems and to present the related results in teamwork.